agnee008/data_engineering_assesment/README.md

-# Hello Fresh BI Assessment
+# data Engineering BI Assessment

 This Python script fetches recipes from a provided URL, extracts chili recipes from the fetched data, and analyzes them to determine their difficulty level based on preparation and cooking times.
 It saves the extracted chili recipes to a CSV file and calculates the average total time for each difficulty level.